Get in Touch

 Refining Business Process Diagrams

-• Selecting the appropriate gateway: decisions, forks, and joins
+• Selecting appropriate gateways: decisions, forks, and joins

-• Mapping processes to swim lanes and pools
+• Assigning processes to swim lanes and pools

-• Enriching the model with artifacts
+• Enhancing the model with artifacts

-Analyzing the Enterprise Structure
+Analyzing Enterprise Structure

-• Establishing the business domain
+• Defining the business domain

-• Documenting workers and organizational units
+• Documenting personnel and organizational units

 • Modeling systems, documents, information, and tools